kawaiiTaiga/project_SABA/README.md

 ## About

-This is a one-person side project.
-Help, ideas, and collaborations are welcome.
+Any help, ideas, and collaborations are welcome.

+Contact me
 - **Email**: gyeongmingim478@gmail.com
 - **Instagram**: gyeongmin116